You set your marketing budget a few months ago. You’ve made some good progress so far, but how does it stack up against your plan?

 As outlined above, there are many factors that shape the way you can allocate your B2B marketing budget, especially as priorities change throughout the year.

-We hope this blog post helps you feel more comfortable with your marketing budget and relieve some of the stress marketers often feel as they implement one.
+We hope this blog post helps you feel more comfortable with your marketing budget and relieves some of the stress marketers often feel as they implement one.

 Falling behind on your plan or ready to jump in but not sure which direction?
 Start with our Rapid Marketing Assessment & Plan to analyze your company goals, help you establish your marketing priorities, and maximize return on your marketing dollars.